MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 15. On the **Active users** page, select **Lynne Robbins**.

 16. In the **Lynne Robbins** pane that appears, the **Account** tab is displayed by default.
-In the prior task, when you assigned the Billing Administrator role to Diego Siciliani's accout, you selected the **Manage roles** option under the **Roles** section.
-However, since you will be assigning Lynn'es roles through a role group, you must assign Lynne as a member of the Security role group that you just created.
+In the prior task, when you assigned the Billing Administrator role to Diego Siciliani's account, you selected the **Manage roles** option under the **Roles** section.
+However, since you will be assigning Lynne's roles through a role group, you must assign Lynne as a member of the Security role group that you just created.
+It's through the group assignment that Lynne will inherit the roles assigned to the role group.
 Therefore, under the **Groups** section, select **Manage groups**.

 17. On the **Manage groups** pane, select **+Assign memberships**.